fila43/db_converter/README.md

 db\_converter --src SOURCE --dest DEST [ DBTYPE ]
 * SOURCE - path to BerkeleyDB database
 * DEST - file path to be created in the new database format
-* DBTYPE - optional argument `--lmdb` for producing LMDB database or `--gdbm` for GDBM databse GDBM is the default one.
+* DBTYPE - optional argument `--lmdb` for producing LMDB database.
+GDBM is the default one.
 LMDB needs to have created directory for database files and provide it as parameter DEST

 ## Example